Enjoying Bar Prep: 6 Ways to Make Studying for the Bar Exam More Fun and Effective (Visual Guide)

 Two parts to that:

-- Competent—this isn’t about how you feel.
-It’s more about how you get results on practice questions and ultimately the bar exam.
+• Competent: This isn’t about how you feel.
+It’s more about how solving similar questions over and over makes them predictable and second nature to you on the bar exam.

 “Lower self-confidence makes you pay attention to negative feedback and be self-critical . . .
 To be the very best at anything, you will need to be your harshest critic, and that is almost impossible when your starting point is high self-confidence.
 Exceptional achievers always experience low levels of confidence and self-confidence, but they train hard and practice continually until they reach an acceptable level of competence.
 Indeed, success is the best medicine for your insecurities.”